Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Abstract

 \section{Abstract}

-The ongoing technological revolution in measurement systems enables the acquisition of high-resolution samples in fields such as engineering, biology, and medicine.
-However, these observations are often subject to errors from measurement devices.
-Motivated by this challenge, we propose a denoising framework that employs diffusion models to generate denoised data whose distribution closely approximates the unobservable, error-free data, thereby permitting standard data analysis based on the denoised data.
-The key element of our framework is a novel Reproducing Kernel Hilbert Space-based method that trains the diffusion model with only error-contaminated data, admits a closed-form solution, and achieves a fast convergence rate in terms of estimation error.
-Furthermore, we verify the effectiveness of our method by deriving an upper bound on the Kullback--Leibler divergence between the distributions of the generated denoised data and the error-free data.
-A series of conducted simulations also verify the promising empirical performance of the proposed method compared to other state-of-the-art methods.
-To further illustrate the potential of this denoising framework in a real-world application, we apply it in a digital health context, showing how measurement error in continuous glucose monitors can influence conclusions drawn from a clinical trial on diabetes Mellitus disease.
+Recent advancements in measurement technologies have facilitated the acquisition of high-resolution data in fields such as engineering, biology, and medicine.
+However, these observations are frequently corrupted by measurement noise.
+To address this challenge, we propose a denoising framework that employs diffusion models to recover the underlying error-free data distribution, thereby enabling reliable downstream analysis.
+Central to our framework is a novel Reproducing Kernel Hilbert Space (RKHS)-based method that trains the diffusion model using only error-contaminated data.
+This method admits a closed-form solution and achieves a fast convergence rate in terms of estimation error.
+Theoretically, we validate our approach by deriving an upper bound on the Kullback--Leibler (KL) divergence between the distributions of the generated denoised data and the true error-free data.
+Extensive simulations demonstrate the superior empirical performance of our method compared to state-of-the-art baselines.
+Finally, we illustrate the framework's practical utility in digital health by applying it to Continuous Glucose Monitor (CGM) data, highlighting its potential to improve clinical trial outcomes for Diabetes Mellitus.

-{\it Keywords:} Digital health, Error-contaminated data, Generative model, Machine learning, Score matching. \spacingset{1.7} \pagenumbering{arabic}
+{\it Keywords:} Digital health, Error-contaminated data, Generative model, Machine learning, Score matching. \pagenumbering{arabic} \setstretch{1.9}